 The Asia-Pacific region offers a lucrative market to video surveillance players.
 The key markets in this region are developing countries like India and China.

 Recent technological developments indicate that the IP network and mobile surveillance cameras are gaining momentum.
 Easy accessibility, an all-in-one-box concept, and integrated solutions mark the current trends in this category.
 High image quality, advanced video analytics, storage options, cloud-based video management software, saving on bandwidth, etc spell the deliverables of IP Surveillance today.

 Advanced and effective video analytics has proved to be an asset for personnel responsible for security management.
 Organizations today are not only using video analytics to detect and curb unauthorized activity or to catch a law-breaker but also provide serious data analysis based on footage captured to plan and strategize for business planning.

 What products does Dax offer in the IP surveillance space?

-Dax has customised a unique IP based multi-location surveillance solution, wherein, the surveillance solution can be rolled out as a service.
-The service delivery will cover cloud based footage storage, cloud based AMS as well as a choice of local and headquarter based streaming.
+Dax has customized a unique IP based multi-location surveillance solution, wherein, the surveillance solution can be rolled out as a service.
+The service delivery will cover cloud-based footage storage, cloud-based AMS as well as a choice of local and headquarter based streaming.
 Our alert management platform can monitor up to 10,000 cameras on a single screen.

 Dax would largely focus on IP surveillance solutions this year.
-We see great scope for surveillance requirement in India and look forward to intently explore these opportunities.
+We see great scope for surveillance requirements in India and look forward to intently explore these opportunities.
 The simple fact that everybody has an IP network already in place is an encouraging sign.
-IP technology gives scope for continuous innovation and new customer specific video management applications can be built on.
+IP technology gives scope for continuous innovation and new customer-specific video management applications can be built on.

 What challenges does Dax Networks face?